adadouche/esigelec-ue-lsp/TP/00 - Prepare your system for WSL/00 - Prepare your system for WSL.md

 sudo bash -c 'echo "umask 022" >> ~/.bashrc'
 ```

+**Make sure to adjust the user if yu choose not to use hadoop as your username.**

-## re-mount your C drive
+## Re-mount your C drive

-By default your C drive is not mounted properly to allow certain operation, therefore you will need to unmount then mount it back.
+By default your C drive is not mounted properly to allow certain operations, therefore you will need to unmount then mount it back.

 In your Ubuntu terminal, execute the following command: